-TechNet will respond to utility applications at the relevant public utility commissions where the investor-owned utilities are seeking to rate-base charging infrastructure and will support proposals that protect customer choice, competition, and innovation.
-Moreover, TechNet will advocate for the support and maintenance of customer control and choice where technology neutral positions are affirmed and competition is upheld.
+TechNet will respond to utility applications at the relevant public utility commissions, where investor-owned utilities are seeking to rate-base charging infrastructure, and will support proposals that protect customer choice, competition, and innovation.
+Moreover, TechNet will advocate for the support and maintenance of customer control and choice where technology-neutral positions are affirmed and competition is upheld.

 Clean Energy Supply